-MRC programme managers work closely with Expert External Referee Selectors (EERS) to select independent expert reviewers to review most of our grant and fellowship proposals.
+MRC programme managers work closely with Expert External Referee Selectors (EERS) to select independent expert reviewers to review most of our grant and fellowship applications.
 This excludes some managed mode funding opportunities, which are reviewed by a panel of experts.
 EERS are qualified scientists with experience of nationally and internationally-competitive research relevant to MRC’s remit.

 If you are interested in becoming an EERS:

-We aim for three reviews for each proposal.
-More reviews may be sought for larger-scale, more complex or interdisciplinary proposals.
+We aim for three reviews for each application.
+More reviews may be sought for larger-scale, more complex or interdisciplinary applications.
 Sometimes it may not be possible to obtain three external reviews due to pressures on the academic community.
 With the support of our expert board and panel members, a funding decision will be taken if there is sufficient evidence.

-A balance of expert reviewer opinions is sought to cover the different aspects of the proposal, which typically relate to:
+A balance of expert reviewer opinions is sought to cover the different aspects of the application, which typically relate to:

 - scientific understanding and rationale